MetaMask/metamask-mobile/ios/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Beta
+Submit a new Beta Build to Testflight

 ----